robnolen/aws-security-workshops/threat-detection-wksp/README.md

 ### Architecture Overview

 For this Workshop you will have a single instance setup in the us-west-2 region.
-As this was a “lift-and-shift” migration for piloting you have yet to build redundancy into your application, so you have a single public-facing webserver.
+As this was a “lift-and-shift” migration for piloting, you have yet to build redundancy into your application, so you have a single public-facing webserver.
 The webserver has access to the Internet Gateway through an Elastic Network Interface.
 Customers access your web server through a DNS entry pointing to the Elastic Network Interface.
 You store static content in an S3 bucket and use the VPC S3 Endpoint Gateway for access from the webserver.

 ![Architecture](./images/diagram-basic-arch.png "Lab Workload Architecture")

 Before you migrated the application you saw a webinar about AWS security best practices.
-Because of that webinar, you knew to enable the following security products: VPC Flow Logs, Config, CloudTrail, and GuardDuty.
+Because of that webinar, you knew to enable a number of the Security services.

 ### Region
 Please use the **us-west-2 (Oregon)** region for this workshop.